Flatfish: Timeline of genera

+Relation to humans

+Fishing and aquaculture

+Flatfish are commonly fished using bottom trawls.
+Large species such as the halibuts are specifically targeted by fisheries, resulting in heavy fishing pressures and bycatch.
+Some species are aquacultured, such as the tonguefish Cynoglossus semilaevis.

 As food

-Flatfish is considered a Whitefish because of the high concentration of oils within its liver.
+Flatfish is considered a whitefish because of the high concentration of oils within its liver.
 Its lean flesh makes for a unique flavor that differs from species to species.
 Methods of cooking include grilling, pan-frying, baking and deep-frying.